FudanMPL/Garnet/README.md

-# ReadMe for Ents
+# README for Ents

-The code for implementing Ents is primarily located in Compiler/ents.py and Protocols/replicated.hpp.
+This README file provides instructions for reproducing the experimental results in the paper "Ents: An Efficient Three-party Training Framework for Decision Trees by Communication Optimization" (CCS 2024).

 ## Set Up Environment

-We provide dockerfile to set up environment.
+We provide a dockerfile to set up the testing environment.

-#### 1. build Docker images
+#### 1. Build Docker Image

+Use the following command to build the Docker image:

 ```
 sudo docker build -t ents .
 ```

-This step may cost some time
+Building the image may take some time.

+Ignore the error info if the images are finally build successfully.

+#### 2. Launch Docker Container

-#### 2. start Docker container and enter it
+Launch the Docker container and access its shell using:

 ```
 sudo docker run --cap-add=NET_ADMIN -it ents bash